ssalazarcolores/Classification-of-eye-movements-using-optical-flow-and-deep-learning-a-new-methodological-approach/README.md

 ![1](https://user-images.githubusercontent.com/42470952/217582881-77d4549a-9bb7-454a-b976-222c91d0f28c.png)

 ## Dataset
-The main dataset of this contribution is Gazecom, available in:
+The main dataset of this contribution is Gazecom, obtained from: https://gin.g-node.org/ioannis.agtzidis/gazecom_annotations.
+The proposed method was additionally tested on the lund2013 database, obtained from: https://github.com/richardandersson/EyeMovementDetectorEvaluation/tree/master/annotated_data/data%20used%20in%20the%20article

 # Requeriments
 - python 3.10